Ada-Developers-Academy/cs-fun-interview-practice/02/intersection.md

 <br>

-Here’s a concise, learner-style summary in 10 sentences or fewer:

 The feedback confirmed that empty lists, single intersections, and the importance of node identity were all correctly understood.
 It also reinforced that cycles are not part of this problem, so normal traversal is safe.

 <br>